Find My Cancer Drug

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4° F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.